dsebastien/obsidian-dataview-serializer/README.md

 Obsidian plugin that gives you the power of [Dataview](https://github.com/blacksmithgu/obsidian-dataview), but generates Markdown, making it compatible with Obsidian Publish, and making the links appear on the Graph.

-This plugin was inspired by the [Waypoint plugin](https://github.com/IdreesInc/Waypoint), which does vaguely similar, but without providing as much flexibility.
+This plugin was inspired by the [Waypoint plugin](https://github.com/IdreesInc/Waypoint), which enables something vaguely similar, but without providing as much flexibility.

 ## Features